 Despite international treaties signed before the outbreak of World War I, Germany used poison gas on the Western Front in 1915.
 Everyone else joined in, leaving more than 90,000 dead and a million wounded in chemical attacks by the war’s end.
 That memory, and the 1925 Geneva protocol, deterred the use of chemical and still-more ghastly biological agents on the battlefields of World War II and most conflicts since then.
 Even so, Saddam Hussein’s chemical attacks killed 5,000 Iraqi Kurds in 1988, while a sarin attack by the Aum Shinrikyu cult killed 13 people on the Tokyo subway in 1995.
 More recently, al-Qaeda has experimented with chlorine bombs in Iraq.
 And while the latest treaty, the 1997 Chemical Weapons Convention, has been signed by 190 nations, there are four holdouts: North Korea, Egypt, Angola and Somalia.
 Israel and Myanmar have signed but not ratified.

 Almost everyone agrees on the need to ban chemical munitions — even Syria finally accepted the Chemical Weapons Convention under pressure in September 2013.
 But they can’t agree how to do it.
 Russia and China don’t want to sanction armed force in Syria for this or any other reason, while fellow UN Security Council members the U.S. and France argue for a military response once the weapons are used.
 Russia says that’s an excuse for the U.S. to topple regimes like Assad’s, just like the invasion of Iraq in 2003.
 The proponents of a strike say the failure to follow through with an attack once it was clear chemical weapons were used has weakened deterrence.
+Intelligence officials have raised concerns that Islamic State is training its foreign fighters in the use of chlorine gas as a terror weapon that could be used when they return home.

 The Reference Shelf